Bridging Graph Position Encodings for Transformers with Weighted Graph-Walking Automata: GAPE: Graph Automaton Position Encoding

-To encode the position of node $v$ using a WGWA $M$, we use the total weight of all runs of $M$ starting in any configuration and ending in configuration $(v,r)$.
-The weights for all possible $r$ give a $k$-dimensional vector, which can be found by solving
+To encode the position of node $v$ using a WGWA $M$, we use the total weight of all runs of $M$ starting in any configuration and ending in configuration $(r,v)$.
+Let $\runs{r}{v}$ be the set of all runs of $M$ on $G$ ending in configuration $(r,v)$.
+Define the \emph{forward weights} $\forward \in \mathbb{R}^{k \times n}$ as

+which is the total weight of all run \emph{prefixes} ending in configuration $(r,v)$.
+We can rewrite this as